biocompibens/SME/README.md

 ## MatlaB Toolbox instructions:

-1. Please download the SME_toolbox and unzip the folder.
+1. Please download the SME_toolbox.rar and unzip the folder.

 2. Run the SME_demo.m